© Crown copyright 2018

 There are things that both landlords and tenants must do at the end of the tenancy:

 It is a legal requirement for landlords to give you proper notice if they want you to leave.
-Normally, the landlord must allow any fixed period of the tenancy to have expired, and they must have given at least two months’ notice.
+Normally, the landlord must allow any fixed period of the tenancy to have expired, and they must have given at least 2 months’ notice.

 Your tenancy agreement should say how much notice you must give the landlord if you want to leave the property – one month’s notice is typical.